dimitrijer/website/pages/cv.md

-I am a software engineer with more than ten years of professional experience in backend architecture and development, video game development, infrastructure and DevOps, machine learning engineering, and, most recently, Site Reliability Engineering.
+I am a software engineer with more than ten years of professional experience in backend architecture and development, video game development, infrastructure and DevOps, machine learning engineering and Site Reliability Engineering.

 My diverse background provides me with broad knowledge of computer systems, from low-level hardware intricacies to high-level software abstractions, from